AlexanderChristgau/AlexanderChristgau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a postdoctoral researcher at the [Copenhagen Causality Lab](https://cocala.github.io/) at the [Department of Mathematical Sciences, University of Copenhagen](https://www.math.ku.dk/english/research/spt/).
-Hi, I am Alexander.
-I am studying for a PhD at the [Copenhagen Causality Lab](https://cocala.github.io/), where I am supervised by [Niels Richard Hansen](https://nrhstat.org/) :sunglasses:
+Previously, I was a PhD student under the supervision of [Niels Richard Hansen](https://nrhstat.org/) :sunglasses:

-My research interests lie within mathematical statistics and machine learning, in particular causality, dynamical systems and high-dimensional statistics.
-If any of this sounds interesting, feel free to reach out!

-I hold a bachelor degree in mathematics and a master degree in statistics, both attained at the University of Copenhagen.
+My research interests are in mathematical statistics and machine learning, with a focus on model-free statistical methods.
+My PhD work centered on statistical inference for conditional association measures in complex data settings, including unstructured covariates and counting processes.

+*Keywords*: nonparametric statistics, model-free methods, covariate adjustment, local independence, double/debiased machine learning, continuous-time stochastic processes.

+Feel free to reach out!
+My email is amc(at)math.ku.dk.